Slimaeus/slimaeus.github.io/src/content/posts/multiple-ai-provider-configuration.md

 });
 ```
 :::note
-You can switch to other providers like `options.Value.Mistral`, `Ollama`, etc.
+You can switch to other providers like `options.Value.Mistral`, `options.Value.Ollama`, etc.
 :::
 > ### References
 > - [OpenAI nuget package](https://www.nuget.org/packages/OpenAI/)